 - The Datto Linux Agent does not currently support HIR for Linux EFI.
 Due to this limitation, screenshots, image exports, rescue agents, bare metal restore operations, and local/hybrid virtualizations for EFI Linux agents are not supported.

 - The Datto solution can back up multiple types of disk sector schemes.
 The process writes an image-based backup to a file, which is 512 bytes per physical sector.
 While rare, certain software which relies on advanced formats (such as 4K) may have issues with the sector size change.
 Datto recommends performing regular DR tests to ensure that all required applications function as expected in our virtualized environments.

 - Datto does not support virtualizing disk images stored in Network Attached Storage volumes for any distribution.

-- Datto does not support backing up Docker containers.
-We can backup the host and container data.
+- The Datto Linux Agent is unable to back up Docker containers.
+However, it can back up the host and container data.

 To run the Datto Linux Agent, the protected machine must meet these requirements: